opensafely/documentation/docs/getting-started/tutorial/add-a-scripted-action-to-the-pipeline/index.md

 - **Line 16** tells the system that this action depends on the outputs of the `generate_dataset` being present.
 - **Lines 17-19** describe the files that the action creates.
-Line 18 says that the items indented below it are *moderately* sensitive, that is they may be released to the public after a careful review (and possible redaction).
+Line 18 says that the items indented below it are *moderately* sensitive, which means they may be released to the public after a careful review (and possible redaction).
 Line 19 says that there's one output file, which will be found at `output/report.png`.